Custodial symmetry, Georgi-Machacek model, and other scalar extensions: A cursory analysis

 \item If the doubly charged scalar $F'_{++}$ is below 1 TeV, the triplet VEV cannot be too large, or that would result in an unacceptably large rate for $F'_{++}\to W_+W_+$ at the LHC.
 We have used the constraint on the triplet VEV from Ref.\ \cite{Ismail:2020kqz}.
 The strongest bound comes from the CMS search on the channel mentioned above, which roughly translates to $u=w < 18$ GeV for the average 5-plet mass around 300 GeV.
 This bound still holds in eGM as $F'_{++}$ has no doublet admixture.

 \end{enumerate}

-The choice of the benchmark points ensure that $M_W =80.41$ GeV, the lightest CP-even scalar $S'_1$ remains at 125 GeV, with at least 95\% doublet component, and the Landau pole is not hit before 100 TeV.
+The choice of the benchmark points ensure that $M_W =80.41$ GeV, and the lightest CP-even scalar $S'_1$ remains at 125 GeV, with at least 95\% doublet component.
 All the other theoretical and experimental constraints have also been checked.
 Note that the two input parameters $m_\phi^2$ and $m_\chi^2$ have been replaced by the VEVs $v$ and $u$ respectively.

 For these two benchmarks, the scalar masses and the doublet ($\phi$) component in each of them are shown in Table \ref{tab:mass}.
 Only the physical states are displayed, which includes three CP-even neutral, one CP-odd neutral, two pairs of singly charged, and one pair of doubly charged scalars.